'There's No Good Dust': What Happens After Quartz Countertops Leave The Factory

 "After this happened, they made lots of changes in the company," Juan says.
 "Now they don't cut like they used to.
 They bought a lot of machines and the machines do most of the work."

-Dry cutting methods generally are cheaper because they do not require specialized equipment or water recycling systems.
+Dry-cutting methods generally are cheaper because they do not require specialized equipment or water recycling systems.
 One survey of countertop shops in 2012 found that the majority reported using dry methods all or most of the time in at least one fabrication step.

 Margaret Phillips, an occupational health expert at the University of Oklahoma Hudson College of Public Health in Oklahoma City, has done silica sampling in shops to assess worker exposures.

-"If workers were doing mostly dry fabrication, so they were grinding, polishing, cutting, without any use of water on their tool to suppress the dust, then exposures tended to be very high," says Phillips.
+"If workers were doing mostly dry fabrication, so they were grinding, polishing, cutting, without any use of water on their tool to suppress the dust, then exposures tended to be very high," Phillips says.
 "Like 20 times over the current OSHA limit, maybe even 40 times, or more.
 Dry fabrication is exposing workers to very, very high levels of silica dust."

 Her research has found that even just a few minutes of dry fabrication was enough to put a worker's exposure over the permissible limit.
 "Any amount of dry fabrication could really be a problem," she says.

-Some shops do no dry cutting, like Capitol Granite, near Richmond, Va.
-There, big computer-controlled machines cut through slabs, while dumping up to 35 gallons of water a minute on the blade to keep down the silica dust.
+Some shops don't do dry cutting, like Capitol Granite near Richmond, Va.
+There, big computer-controlled machines cut through slabs while dumping up to 35 gallons of water a minute on the blade to keep down the silica dust.

 "We do not do any dry work whatsoever.
 That's the only way that you can eliminate any risk affiliated with silicosis in the shop," says owner Paul Menninger.